adamweinberg/geoapproximatr/README.md

 ## Setup Instructions

 ### Installation
 git clone the repository.
-Then, from the command line, run:
+Then, from the command line, run `npm install`
-`npm install`

 ### API Key